 FAQ

-Q1: What causes adhesive residue on pre-coated metal even when the film is removed correctly?
+Q1: What makes adhesive residue stay on -coated metal even when the film is taken off correctly?

-Q3: Can Plashield PE film handle outdoor storage on pre-coated metal panels?
+Q3: Can Plashield PE film be used outside on -coated metal panels?

-Q5: How do I run a reliable patch test for pre-coated metal protective film?
+Q5: How do I do a test of pre-coated metal protective film?

 Ready to Specify the Right Film Grade for Your Pre-Coated Metal Process?